A Beginner's Color Palette: Limited vs Semi-Limited

 I didn't start using oils until college.
 When I first started my professor only allowed us to use a limited palette consisting of cadmium yellow, quinacridone red, pthalo blue, burnt sienna, and titanium white.

 While a useful palette, I also got so angry using it.
-Let me show why:
+Let me show you why:

 This was one of the first paintings I did in oil.
 It is a copy of a Caravaggio, maybe?
 I think we had to create our own composition using his fruit?
 Anyways, those damn cherries made me so angry.
 I hated them and I still hate them a little bit.